BenGriffith/data-science/capstone/README.md

 ## Unsupervised Learning: Netflix TV Shows and Movies
   - Performed data cleaning, data exploration, feature engineering, algorithm selection, parameter tuning, model evaluation and dimensionality reduction in order to identify similar Netflix TV Shows and Movies based on characteristics of the dataset.
-  - In this project, I used Pythong, Pandas, Numpy, Seaborn, Matplotlib, WordCloud, Scipy, Unsupervised Learning and Scikit-Learn.
+  - In this project, I used Python, Pandas, Numpy, Seaborn, Matplotlib, WordCloud, Scipy, Unsupervised Learning and Scikit-Learn.